 - A UK full degree or equivalent.

-- GCSE in English, Maths and Science Grade C/4 or above or equivalent.
+- GCSE in English language, Maths and Science Grade C/4 or above or equivalent.

 Additional mandatory requirements are:

 About the training provider